 - Desired coverage

 When considering purchasing flood insurance, be sure to be familiar with the coverage amounts you'd like to enact.
 This may include doing a home inventory, which includes going room-to-room in your home to get an overall value of your belongings.

 Getting flood insurance may seem overwhelming.
 However, having a professional by your side will help the process be as simple as possible.
-A Trusted Choice® agent is always available to help you determine which coverage is best for your individual situation, answer any questions you may have, or even help you file a claim.
+Our agents are always available to help you determine which coverage is best for your individual situation, answer any questions you may have, and even help you file a claim.